chase104/data-visualization-dashboard/README.md

 - **Bootstrap** and **SASS** for modern CSS practices.
 - **Redux Toolkit** for modern state management.

+#### Wireframe Creation

+Utilized design tools to create mockups of web-app layout prior to implementing code solutions.

 #### Project Initialization:

 - Used `npm create vite@latest` to initialize the client folder of the project.
 - Configured Vite to use Babel when compiling React code into vanilla JavaScript.
-- Created a server directory for a simple Node.js Express server for hosting and API integration.
+- Created `server` directory for simple Node.js Express server for hosting and API integration.
-- Configured Vite frontend to proxy requests to the localhost server port during development.
+- Configured Vite frontend to proxy requests to localhost server port during development.
-- Configured the server to serve static frontend files and handle single frontend requests for API information.
+- Configured server to serve static frontend files and handle single frontend request for API information.
-- Configured the server to use `helmet.js` for automatic essential security header setting.
+- Configured server to use `helmet.js` for automatic essential security header setting.
-- Setup `dotenv` for secure storage of API keys to avoid exposure in source code or repository.
+- Setup `dotenv` for secure storage of API key so as to not expose it in source code or repository.
-- Used `npm install` to install Bootstrap, Chart.js, react-chart.js-2, react-redux, @reduxjs/toolkit, fontawesome (icons), sass (modern CSS practice), axios, express, and dotenv.
+- Used `npm install` to install bootstrap, chart.js, react-chartjs-2, react-redux, @reduxjs/toolkit, fontawesome (icons), sass (modern CSS practice), axios, express, and dotenv.
-- Setup and imported Sass files to import Bootstrap and override key values such as primary and secondary theme colors.
+- Setup and imported Sass files to import bootstrap and override key values such as primary and secondary theme colors.

-## Design and Layout
+### Design and Layout

-### Wireframe:
+#### Wireframe:

 ![Website Dashboard Wireframe](./markdown_images/dashboard.jpg)